Japanese creation myth: Kamiyonanayo

-All deities from Kuni-no-koto-tachi to Izanami are collectively called Kamiyonanayo (神世七代).
+All deities from Kuni no Tokotachi to Izanami are collectively called Kamiyonanayo (神世七代).

 Following the creation of Heaven and Earth and the appearance of these primordial gods, Izanagi and Izanami went on to create the Japanese archipelago (Kuniumi) by stirring the ocean with a spear, then the matter that dripped off of the spear solidified and became an island, and they also gave birth to a large number of gods (Kamiumi).
 One of these gods being Amaterasu (the sun goddess of the Shinto religion).